mshultin/CST276SRS01/README.md

     - Test your WeatherViewer with the WeatherStation.dll and API documentation provided from your previous partner.

     x- See the main.cpp example for a starting place to create your WeatherViewer.
-    - Unlike the main.cpp, your WeatherViewer should only report changes to the weather.
+    x- Unlike the main.cpp, your WeatherViewer should only report changes to the weather.

     - As always, write a report for your project in the REPORT.md file.